-You will need to write up a 2 to 5 page proposal that describes the problem you want to solve.
-We expect submissions to include these four components:
+Please provide a 2 to 5 page proposal that describes the problem you want to solve.
+We expect submissions to include these components:

 - The Plan: How are you going to solve the problem?
 Include the concrete actions you will take and an estimated timeline.
 What are likely failure modes and how will you recover from them?

 - How Can The ISC Help: Please describe how you think the ISC can help.
 If you are looking for a cash grant include a detailed itemised budget and spending plan.
-We expect that most of the budget will be allocated for people, but we will consider funding travel, equipment and services, such as cloud computing resources with good justification.
+We expect that most of the budget will be allocated for labor costs, but we will consider funding travel, equipment and services, such as cloud computing resources with good justification.
+We do not cover indirect costs.
 If you are seeking to start an ISC working group, then please describe the goals of the group and provide the name of the individual who will be committed to leading and managing the group’s activities.
-Also describe how you think the ISC can we help promote your project.
+Also describe how you think the ISC can help promote your project.

 We encourage you to seek feedback from the community before formally submitting the your proposal.
-You are welcome to email individual committee members to get their informal opinion, and you may want to publicise it more widely to get feedback from the broader R community.
+You are welcome to email individual committee members who might be particularly interested in your proposal to get their informal opinion, and you may want to publicise it more widely to get feedback from the broader R community.